srcnalt/rpm-face-tracking/README.md

 This repo is made for this tutorial on youtube: https://youtu.be/GPam8KU3ldw

-You can test the live demo at: react-face-tracking.vercel.app
+You can test the live demo at: https://react-face-tracking.vercel.app